Siriusq/desk-ar/README.md

 - AR may not work on some devices because:
   - Browser lacks WebXR support
   - Android ROM does not include ARCore services
+- Orthographic cameras cannot adjust their field of view, including rotation, pan, and zoom.

 ## ©️ Credits